 Teaching Your Values

 TeachDifferent is about first of all getting in touch with our values as teachers.
-This is the first exercise on the first day of a PTLLS programme, revisited unapologetically at regular intervals through reflexion, feedback and discussion to keep it fresh.
+This is the first exercise on the first day of a Level 3 Award in Education & Training programme, revisited unapologetically at regular intervals through reflexion, feedback and discussion to keep it fresh.
 We deliberately make no attempt to disaggregate personal and professional values; teaching for a social purpose is about being authentic as human beings and enlightened citizens of the world.
 On the first day that any group begins to form, this work leads directly into the formation of a Manifesto of Practice Principles (yes, a group agreement by any other name), which guides and boundaries our time together.

 Values work is the cornerstone of any transformational education programme, such as the Thinking Environment (Kline, 2009), Training for Transformation (Hope and Timmel, 1995 and 1999), and Freirean based education (see, for example, the Paolo Freire Institute and Highlander Center).
 If, as we assume, self-awareness is the key skill of any teacher – never mind any ‘social purpose’ teacher – developing discipline around identifying which values are at play in any teaching intervention feeds a genuinely balanced reflexive practice.

 The purpose of all of this is to develop a teaching identity, which is both congruent with personal identities, and boundaried for personal and professional safety.
-In 2013, in a Community of Praxis, we engage as teachers, students, researchers, colleagues, peers…and in an educational hierarchy that would be disingenuous to deny.
+In 2018, in a Community of Praxis, we engage as teachers, students, researchers, colleagues, peers.
 Social networking brings an added potential for identities to bleed into one another and so consistent and vigilant mindfulness is key.
 Who are we as teachers?
 How can we be authentic?
-Who is Teacher Lou, connected to her values and at the same time projecting a teaching persona which puts the cares, stresses and joys of personal life to one side when she enters the classroom, real or virtual?
 Navigating our way through all of this, even learning to define the work we do as ‘teaching’, is a lifetime’s work.

 2. Reflexive Practice